Sup3rFire/djs-template/README.md

 # discord.js Template

-This template was designed to be an easy way to start off a bot with a few essential features that would be made anyways.
+This template was designed by to be an easy way to start off a bot with a few essential features that would be made anyways.

+## Requirements
+- Node.js 12.0.0 or newer
+- A text editor
+- An internet connection (which you probably have considering you are reading this)

 ## Basic Setup

-Install the packages using npm install in the directory the folder is in
+Install the packages using npm in the directory the folder is in

 ```bash
 npm install